sekunho/swoogle/README.md

 smart constructors to ensure that it's at least `> 0`.
 - I changed the smart constructor check from `>= 0` to `> 0` cause I just found out that it actually starts with `1`.
-- Add `edited` and `created` fields.
+- Added `edited` and `created` fields.
 So now it converts an ISO8601 UTC timestamp into the appropriate domain type
+- Added `Root` although I'm not sure what this is used for because I've already added data constructors for the different resources.
+So, just parsing it as if the URLs were text.

 ### Day 7 - 01/12/2021